m25703/j28n39sjhy37b/README.md

 - **Port Conflict**: If port `3000` is already in use on your machine, you can specify a different port by modifying the client's configuration file.
 Open the `client/package.json` file and update the `"start"` script to include the desired port number.

+## AWS Compatibility

+For AWS deployment, use environment variables to store sensitive information like database credentials.
+Replace database credentials in `config.json` with environment variables.

+### AWS RDS Configuration
+Create a new SQL database on AWS RDS (Amazon Relational Database Service).
+In the AWS RDS dashboard, you will find the endpoint, username, password, and database name for your newly created RDS instance.
+To utilize the environment variables for database configuration, modify `index.js` with the appropriate changes.
+Replace the hard-coded values for database configuration with the corresponding environment variables.

+### AWS Environment Variables
+In the AWS deployment environment (e.g., AWS Elastic Beanstalk), set the environment variables `DB_USERNAME`, `DB_PASSWORD`, `DB_NAME`, and `DB_HOST` to the appropriate values for your AWS RDS instance.

+### Security Group
+Ensure that the security group associated with your AWS RDS instance allows incoming connections from your backend server's instance.
+This is necessary to establish a connection between your backend server and the RDS database.

 ## Contributing

 We welcome contributions to improve the Project Name.
 If you have any ideas, bug fixes, or feature requests, please submit an issue or a pull request.
 We appreciate your feedback and support.